-Campanile Lille Wasquehal
+Campanile Lille Nord - Wasquehal

 No prices found through our partners.
 Please contact the business directly or check some of our recommended alternatives.

 How has this hotel rated in the past?

 Decent, simple hotel, like most Campaniles, has been updated.
 Good restaurant service.
 The salad bar was very good.